DHI/terracotta/README.md

 ## Datasets and Keys

 Terracotta is agnostic to the organization of your data.
-Any hierarchy or folder structure can be cast into an API structure.
+Almost any hierarchy or folder structure can be cast into an API structure.
 The hierarchy down to single-band files defines the sequence of **keys**, which can have any names and values.

-For example, a set of RGB bands from different Sentinel-2 tiles and dates can be represented as keys `('tile', 'date', 'band')`, with a set for tile `33UUB`, date `20181010`, and bands `B04`, `B03`, and `B02`.
+For example, RGB bands from different Sentinel-2 tiles and dates can be represented by keys `('tile', 'date', 'band')`, with values for tile `33UUB`, date `20181010`, and bands `B04`, `B03`, and `B02`.

 Imagery of the same set of keys makes up a **dataset**.
 There can be multiple datasets of different